jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/API.md

 ## Versioning
 Between releases we also publish release candidate (RC) zip files [in the same location](https://github.com/FRINXio/Postman/releases) which are pre-release versions in the development stage.
 These correspond with pre-release versions of Frinx ODL.

-Backwards compatibility of Frinx Postman collections:
-`Infrastructure`        - Works with all releases of Carbon, Boron, Beryllium Frinx ODL
-`L2VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL
-`L2VPN Service Module`  - Works with all releases of Carbon, Boron Frinx ODL
-`Uniconfig Framework`   - Works only with corresponding version of Frinx ODL